acdaniel864/capstone-old/README.md

 - Visualise relationships between features and price changes for individual wines.
 - Find initial coefficients with LR.
 - Investigate current market wisdom 'younger vintages perform better and that brand equity / critic scores / vintage quality vs. price is the deciding factor.'
+- Look at daily volitility and consider smoothing out the volitility with rolling mean.
+- It has been suggested in research that past significant increases in wine prices suggest a slowing in appreciation in future - ie the opposite of momentum.

+**Preliminary research suggests the following to verify:**
+- Lower price ranges have better returns - because it attracts the investment and x
+- Salient brands names actually have worse returns - the big names perform worse over time.
+They are already expensive.
+- Collectors items have worse returns.

 ### 5. Modelling
 #### Aggregate Level